Understanding the choices for inherited IRAs

 What are the options if a spouse inherits a spouse’s Traditional IRA?

-If a spouse is inheriting a Traditional IRA, and chooses to roll the inherited IRA into an IRA of their own, they can withdraw funds without a penalty after age 59 ½.
-In addition, they will not be required to withdraw any funds until they reach age 72 (70 1/2 if born before 7/1/49).
+If a spouse is inheriting a Traditional IRA, and chooses to roll the inherited IRA into an IRA of their own, they can withdraw funds without a penalty tax after age 59 ½.
+In addition, they will not be required to withdraw any funds until they reach RMD Age.
 Rolling the inherited IRA into an IRA of their own may be the best option for those who won’t need to withdraw the funds until after they reach age 59 ½.

 However, if the spouse needs to withdraw the inherited IRA funds for any reason before reaching age 59 ½, transferring the assets into a Beneficiary IRA may be a better option.
-This will give the flexibility to take withdrawals without incurring a 10% penalty.
-Keep in mind, however, that distributions are still subject to taxes.
-In addition, the spouse can delay taking mandatory distributions until they or the original owner would have reached age 72 (whichever is later).
-One additional rule to note: If the original account owner was over age 72, and the surviving spouse decides to transfer the assets into a Beneficiary IRA, they must first withdraw any Required Minimum Distributions (RMDs) that the original owner did not take.
-Thereafter, the spouse can begin withdrawing annual distributions over the longer of their life expectancy or the original owner’s remaining single life expectancy.
+This will give the flexibility to take withdrawals without incurring a 10% penalty tax.
+Keep in mind, however, that distributions are still subject to ordinary income taxes.
+In addition, if the spouse transfers the assets into a Beneficiary IRA, the spouse can delay taking mandatory distributions until they or the original owner would have reached RMD Age.
+One additional rule to note: If the original account owner died on or after April 1st of the year following the year in which the IRA owner reached RMD Age, they must withdraw any Required Minimum Distributions (RMDs) that the original owner did not take.
+Thereafter, if the spouse transfers the assets into a Beneficiary IRA, the spouse can begin withdrawing annual distributions over the longer of their life expectancy or the original owner’s remaining single life expectancy.

 What are the options if a spouse inherits a spouse’s Roth IRA?

-As a spouse beneficiary of a Roth IRA, they may roll the inherited Roth IRA into a Roth IRA of their own, they are able to withdraw contributions the original owner made both penalty and tax-free at any time.
-In addition, once the Roth IRA or the original owner’s Roth IRA has been open for at least 5 years and the beneficiary has reached age 59 ½, they will be able to withdraw the account’s investment earnings tax and penalty free.
-However, if they need to withdraw funds from the Roth IRA for any reason before reaching age 59 ½, a better option is to transfer the assets into a Beneficiary Roth IRA.
-By doing this, all distributions from the Beneficiary Roth IRA will be penalty free.
-In addition, if the original Roth IRA was held for at least 5 years, distributions will also be tax free.
+As a spouse beneficiary of a Roth IRA, they may roll the inherited Roth IRA into a Roth IRA of their own, they are able to withdraw contributions the original owner made both penalty tax and income tax free at any time.
+In addition, once the Roth IRA or the original owner’s Roth IRA has satisfied the 5 year holding period requirement and the beneficiary has reached age 59 ½, they will be able to withdraw the account’s investment earnings income tax and penalty tax free.
+However, if they need to withdraw funds from the Roth IRA for any reason before reaching age 59 ½, a better option may be to transfer the assets into a Beneficiary Roth IRA.
+By doing this, all distributions from the Beneficiary Roth IRA will be penalty tax free.
+In addition, if the original Roth IRA satisfied the 5 year holding period requirement, distributions will also be income tax free.

-What are the options if a person other than the spouse or representing an entity inherits a Traditional or Roth IRA?
+What are the options if a person other than the spouse inherits a Traditional or Roth IRA?

-If the beneficiary is a non-spouse or entity, they only have one option available regardless of whether they inherited a Traditional or Roth IRA.
-The inherited assets must be transferred into a Beneficiary IRA which is commonly referred to as a “stretch IRA.”
+If the beneficiary is a non-spouse or entity, they only have one option available (other than a taxable distribution) regardless of whether they inherited a Traditional or Roth IRA.
+The inherited assets can be transferred into a Beneficiary IRA which is commonly referred to as a “stretch IRA.”
 They do not have the option of rolling over the assets into their own IRA.
-Furthermore, they are required to take distributions, either by removing an annual RMD based on their own life expectancy or by distributing the entire inherited account within five years.
-If an entity is inheriting an IRA, then all of the inherited assets must be distributed within five years, unless the original owner was over age 72 (70 1/2 if born before 7/1/49) and subject to RMDs.
+Furthermore, they are required to satisfy the RMD rules, which depending on the specific facts and circumstances, may require them to take annual distributions based on the applicable life expectancy or withdraw the entire balance of the IRA by the end of the 5th year or 10th year, as applicable, following the year of the IRA owner's death.
+If an entity is inheriting an IRA, then all of the inherited assets must be distributed within five years, unless the original owner died on or after April 1st of the year following the year in which the they reached RMD Age.
 In this case, an entity can distribute the IRA over the original owner’s life expectancy.
-Also remember, if the original account owner was over age 72, any RMDs that the original owner did not take must be withdrawn first.
-Whether you are a person other than the spouse or are representing an entity that is receiving inherited assets, failure to withdraw any required distributions may result in a 50% penalty on the undistributed amount.
+Also remember, if the original account owner died on or after April 1st of the year following the year in which the IRA owner reached RMD Age, any RMDs that the original owner did not take must be withdrawn first.
+Failure to withdraw any required distributions may result in a 25% (or 50% for tax year before 2023) on the undistributed amount.

 There are many rules surrounding the distribution options available to IRA beneficiaries.
 But there are a few things beneficiaries can do to narrow down the choices: